 With eight new restaurants, two bars, a hotel and a half acre of splashing water fountains, The Mile High City's glittering newly refurbished Union Station has already become the center of downtown Denver.

 It's not the first time.
 It was the railroads that transformed Denver from a dusty, frontier town to the largest and most opulent city between Chicago and San Francisco.
 In the golden age of railroading, Denver's lavish Beau-Arts 1914 Union Station was a beehive of activity, handling up to 200 trains per day.
-One hundred years later, Denver Union Station is back, serving as a transportation center for light rail, AMTRAK, a massive bus network, two electric bus shuttles and coming in 2016, a 24-mile-long rail line to Denver International Airport.
+One hundred years later, Denver Union Station is back, serving as a transportation center for light rail, AMTRAK, a massive bus network, two electric bus shuttles and the University of Colorado A Line, which whisks passengers directly to and from Denver International Airport.

 For rail fans, Union Station is just the beginning.
 The Denver area is home to operating steam trains, historic locomotives, cog railroads, and some of the largest model and garden railroads in the nation.
 All aboard for a rail tour of The Mile High City!